Aayush-8907/cynoteck_learning/cynoteck learning/reinforcement_learning/Reinforcement learning ?.md

 The model is used to predict the future of the action taken by the agent.

 - **Model-Based Learning**: The agent **uses a model** to simulate the future outcome of its actions.
 If the predicted outcome is good (positive feedback), it takes the action in the real environment; otherwise, it avoids it.
+The model based learning is done in [[Dynamic Programming]]
 - **Model-Free Learning**: The agent has **no model** of the environment.
 It learns by directly taking actions, observing the rewards, and adjusting its strategy based on the results.
+The model free learning is done in [[Monte Carlo]]